walkmandede/yindii-flutter-challenge/SOULTION.md

 1. `isScrolled` and `showScrollToTop` bools that change only when a threshold is crossed. `Obx` now wraps only the app bar, the body data and the scroll-to-top button, not the whole screen.
-2. `CustomScrollView` with `SliverList.builder`, so only visible cards are built and `visibleDeals` is copied only when `deals` or the filter change.
-3. `memCacheWidth` in `TheNetworkImage`, from the real layout width (read with `LayoutBuilder`) times the device pixel ratio.
+2. `memCacheWidth` in `TheNetworkImage`, from the real layout width (read with `LayoutBuilder`) times the device pixel ratio.
 I set only the width so the aspect ratio is kept.

 **After (measured):**
 - Console: each `DealCard` is built once when it scrolls into view, seconds apart, and no repeated `Home Screen has been built` lines appear.
 - Image cache: 46.6 MB with 40 images at 40 deals; 52.8 to 57.8 MB with 45 to
   49 images at 60 deals.
 That is about 1.2 MB per image, about 6 times smaller.
   With the same 100 MB limit, about 6 times more images fit in the cache.

 | | Before | After |
 |---|---|---|
 | Image cache at 40 to 60 deals | 95.2 MB, 13 images | 46.6 to 57.8 MB, 40 to 49 images |